dylanjustice/dylanjustice-com/content/blog/teams-bot/index.md

 ## The problem

 I was recently tasked with creating an automation that would help our Operations team suspend a user who was determined to be abusing our system.
-Meaning, our infrastructure is taking a hit because of an automated script, a bot, or an otherwised authorized user who was putting unusual load on a critical asset.
+Meaning, our infrastructure is taking a hit because of an automated script, a bot, or an otherwise authorized user who was putting unusual load on a critical asset.
 In order to maintain response times, and preserve the reliability of the system, this user needs to be suspended as soon as possible.
 In talking with Ops, we identified the process for suspending a user was between 8 and 10 steps and decisions, utilizing 3 or more tools including logging into a production database.
 To reduce the response time for an incident, we decided this process could be triggered manually and the steps executed programmatically.

 ## The idea